SUBnet192/PKI/README.md

 # PKI
-PKI Infrastructure build
+Microsoft PKI 2-Tier infrastructure build

-In the past year I have been working on ransomware recovery/infrastructure improvement post incident.
+In the past year I have been working on ransomware recovery/infrastructure improvements post-incident.
 One thing that is always missing at each customer location is a PKI infrastructure, to implement LDAPs amongst other things.

-Doing it over and over gets tedious, so I decided to script the build from A-Z.

 Last year I attempted to do so with a DSC script but I didn't like the end result, so I rebuilt it from scratch over the past 2 weeks.